mikey1384/twinkle-network/README.md

 And to fill their minds with wonder.

-I've recently made the API source code private due to security concerns, if you are interested in helping me build this project, please contact me at mikey1384@gmail.com
+I've recently made the API source code private due to security concerns.
+If you are interested in helping me build this project, please contact me at mikey1384@gmail.com

 ## Setup:
 0. Ensure that Node 9+ is installed